-The Extended Cantilever Model of a coupled system yields an equivalent circuit with directly measurable parameters and provides a direct mapping between circuit parameters and the inductance matrix parameters.
+The extended cantilever model of a coupled system yields an equivalent circuit with directly measurable parameters and provides a direct mapping between circuit parameters and the inductance matrix parameters.
 It is also well conditioned numerically when dealing with small leakage fluxes or high coupling factors.
-The extended cantilever circuit model for a three-port system is shown in Fig. 18(a), with circuit parameters related to impedance matrix parameters as follows:
+The extended cantilever circuit model for a three-port system is shown in Fig. 19, with circuit parameters related to impedance matrix parameters as follows: